-Perhaps one of the most attractive and at the same time daunting aspects of Special Concentrations is the opportunity to take control of one's education.
+Perhaps one of the most attractive and at the same time daunting aspects of Special Concentrations is the opportunity to take control of one's education by creating tutorial courses.

-The choice of courses is one's own and there are few, if any, guidelines as to what constitutes a "regular" Special Concentration.
-For those students who enjoy this notion, the idea of tutorials within Special Concentrations is the ultimate in controlling one's education.
-Tutorials allow concentrators to find a qualified tutor, who has expertise in their chosen field, devise a syllabus and reading list, which will meet the concentrator's interests, and benefit from weekly one-on-one meetings with the tutor.
+There are few, if any, guidelines as to what constitutes a "regular" Special Concentration, so the choice of courses is one’s own.
+For those students who enjoy this level of independence, the idea of tutorials within Special Concentrations is the ultimate in controlling one's education.
+Tutorials allow concentrators to find a qualified tutor, who has expertise in their chosen field, devise a syllabus and reading list which will meet the concentrator's interests, and benefit from weekly one-on-one meetings with the tutor.

 While sophomore tutorial is not mandatory in Special Concentrations, concentrators often choose to set up a tutorial in their sophomore year to ease their transition into the concentration.
 Honors candidates, who must take a junior tutorial, often do the same although the concentration will also accept relevant tutorials from other departments.
 For example, a student studying political psychology and government discovers that the Government department is offering a one-time-only junior tutorial on exactly this subject with a visiting professor.
 If the Government Department is willing to allow this Special Concentrator to enter the tutorial, Special Concentrations would be happy to accept it as a substitute for Special Concentrations 98.